ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/Immersive-Labs-Sec/nimbuspwn](https://github.com/Immersive-Labs-Sec/nimbuspwn) :  ![starts](https://img.shields.io/github/stars/Immersive-Labs-Sec/nimbuspwn.svg) ![forks](https://img.shields.io/github/forks/Immersive-Labs-Sec/nimbuspwn.svg)

 ## CVE-2022-29799
  A vulnerability was found in networkd-dispatcher.
 This flaw exists because no functions are sanitized by the OperationalState or the AdministrativeState of networkd-dispatcher.
-This attack leads to a directory traversal to escape from the &#8220;/etc/networkd-dispatcher&#8221; base directory.
+This attack leads to a directory traversal to escape from the “/etc/networkd-dispatcher” base directory.

 - [https://github.com/Immersive-Labs-Sec/nimbuspwn](https://github.com/Immersive-Labs-Sec/nimbuspwn) :  ![starts](https://img.shields.io/github/stars/Immersive-Labs-Sec/nimbuspwn.svg) ![forks](https://img.shields.io/github/forks/Immersive-Labs-Sec/nimbuspwn.svg)

 ## CVE-2022-29778
- ** UNSUPPORTED WHEN ASSIGNED ** D-Link DIR-890L 1.20b01 allows attackers to execute arbitrary code due to the hardcoded option Wake-On-Lan for the parameter 'descriptor' at SetVirtualServerSettings.php.
+ D-Link DIR-890L 1.20b01 allows attackers to execute arbitrary code due to the hardcoded option Wake-On-Lan for the parameter 'descriptor' at SetVirtualServerSettings.php

 - [https://github.com/TyeYeah/DIR-890L-1.20-RCE](https://github.com/TyeYeah/DIR-890L-1.20-RCE) :  ![starts](https://img.shields.io/github/stars/TyeYeah/DIR-890L-1.20-RCE.svg) ![forks](https://img.shields.io/github/forks/TyeYeah/DIR-890L-1.20-RCE.svg)

 ## CVE-2022-29622
- ** DISPUTED ** An arbitrary file upload vulnerability in formidable v3.1.4 allows attackers to execute arbitrary code via a crafted filename.
+ An arbitrary file upload vulnerability in formidable v3.1.4 allows attackers to execute arbitrary code via a crafted filename.
 NOTE: some third parties dispute this issue because the product has common use cases in which uploading arbitrary files is the desired behavior.
 Also, there are configuration options in all versions that can change the default behavior of how files are handled.
 Strapi does not consider this to be a valid vulnerability.